A roof keeps precipitation and debris out, prevents mold and mildew from building up, and helps regulate room temperatures.

 That’s when Ahmadi’s education came in handy.

-After working in various countries, the supervisors at All Hearts and Hands are both methodical in their process and adept at assessing the unique variables of a new environment.
+After working in various countries, the supervisors at All Hands and Hearts are both methodical in their process and adept at assessing the unique variables of a new environment.

 In Barranquitas, the team started by clearing away debris and damaged housing materials.
 Sometimes this meant tearing down walls that had holes in them from falling trees, and other times it meant removing the scattered tiles of destroyed roofs.